First- and second-year students live on campus in CIA-owned housing.

-You may build a loft for your bed, but it has to be freestanding and it can’t be anchored into the existing furniture, wall, floor, or ceiling.
-The loft must have at least 36 inches from mattress to ceiling.
+Students can build a loft for their bed, but it has to be freestanding and it can’t be anchored into the existing furniture, wall, floor, or ceiling.
+The loft must have at least 36 inches from the mattress to the ceiling.
 Wood parts must not be treated.
-You are responsible for disassembly and storage of your own furniture.
-You must complete a Room Modification Form, which is kept on file.
+Students are responsible for disassembly and storage of their own furniture.
+Students must complete a Room Modification Form, which is kept on file.
 All current furniture must be stored in the room as well.

-The Institute does not assume responsibility for loss or damage to personal property while living in Institute residence halls or apartments.
+CIA does not assume responsibility for loss or damage to personal property while students are living in the college’s residence halls or apartments.
 After determining what it would cost to replace your more expensive belongings, check to see if your family homeowner's insurance would cover the loss.
 If not, we recommend that you purchase additional personal property insurance or renter’s insurance.